Reaffirmed April 2022, June 2015

 Originally approved September 1992 titled "Gifts to Emergency Physicians from the Biomedical Industry"

-As an adjunct to this policy statement, ACEP has prepared a policy resource and education paper (PREP) titled "Gifts to Emergency Physicians from the Biomedical Industry"
+As an adjunct to this policy statement, ACEP has prepared a policy resource and education paper (PREP) titled "Gifts to Emergency Physicians from Industry - Ethics and Policies"

 The practice of the pharmaceutical and medical device industries to give gifts to physicians has come under increasing scrutiny in recent years.
 Prominent professional associations have issued reports recommending a ban on accepting gifts from industry.
 Many US academic medical centers have implemented policies prohibiting acceptance by physicians, other health care professionals, and trainees, of any gifts from industry representatives.
 The leading trade associations of the pharmaceutical and medical device industries have adopted revised guidelines for interaction with health care professionals that impose new voluntary restrictions on the practice of giving gifts.